 The COVID-19 immunization is both exciting and anxiety provoking for some.
 Clear education and clear directions, including signs throughout the clinic, will help keep people calm and understanding the processes.
 These are particularly important if you are changing the normal flow of patients through the clinic.

-Signs should mark: entrances, mask wearing, sanitizing practices, patient flow, waiting area, and exit.
-We have provided simple, generic signs as letter-sized PDFs that you can download and then print:
+Signs should mark entrances, mask wearing, sanitizing practices, patient flow, waiting areas, and exits.
+We have provided simple, generic signs as letter-sized PDFs that you can download and print:

 Childcare

 Consider how to offer safe childcare when needed for patients to ensure that people with kids can come to get vaccinations and they have no childcare options.
-Some families do not want their children observing the immunization.
-A safe and socially distanced space is recommended that can clearly be observed by both staff and the parent or guardian.
+Some families do not want their children observing the immunization, so a safe and socially distanced space for staff, parents, and guardians to observe the children is recommended.
 You should confirm this in the pre-visit check.

 Washrooms